bmann/bmcgarden/_notes/Community Search Engine.md

 ---
+aliases:
+  - Community Search Engines
+tags:
+  - search
 ---
-Community Search Engines is the label for a set of approaches to interconnect communities.
+Community Search Engine is the label for a set of approaches to interconnect communities.

 These communities are formed by: